DOT Telecom License Required

 Eligibility & Compliance Requirements

 To legally operate in India's telecom sector, businesses must meet the eligibility criteria and adhere to regulatory compliance set by the Department of Telecommunications (DoT).
-The licensing process ensures that telecom and internet service providers function within the government’s security, infrastructure, and operational guidelines.

 Who Can Apply for OSP & ISP Licence?

 Businesses looking to provide telecom-based services or internet services must apply for an OSP or ISP license, respectively.
-The eligibility criteria differ based on the type of license:

 • Legal Entity: Only Private Limited or Limited Companies registered under the Companies Act, 2013 can apply.